-If you include one or more appendices, and the appendices contain tables, figures, schemes, and other non-text items, then you must create a List of Appendix Tables, Figures, Schemes, etc. Other non-text items for which a list could be created include (but are not limited to) maps, illustrations, photographs, cartoons, etc.
+If you tables, figures, schemes, and other non-text items in your appendix (or appendices), then you must create a List of Appendix Tables, Figures, Schemes, etc. Other non-text items for which a list could be created include (but are not limited to) maps, illustrations, photographs, cartoons, etc.

-- Alignment Numbers for items must be aligned flush against the left margin.
+- Alignment – Numbers for items must be aligned flush against the left margin.
 Page numbers must be aligned flush with the right margin.
-To avoid awkward gaps between words, do not justify the alignment.
+To avoid awkward gaps between words, do not justify the alignment in the entries.

 Do not allow headings to extend into the page number column.
 You might need to force a line break.

 If the title for an entry is longer than one line, indent the subsequent lines to align with the first word of the title.
 Subsequent lines for an entry should not align with the number for that entry.

 - Font and Margins – The font must be the same size and type as the rest of your disquisition.
 The margins must also be the same size as the rest of your disquisition.

 - Numbering – Item numbers that appear in the descriptive column (“Table”, “Figure”, etc.) must be identical to the item numbers that appear in the disquisition chapters.
 For example, if the first figure that appears in the first appendix is named as Figure A1, then the item number for that entry in the List of Appendix Figures must be A1.